-- O. What does IPO stand for? - Q. What is Input-Process-Output cycle? - Q. Define Input, Process and Output. - Q. Name two input and output devices. - Q. Why is the CPU called the brain of the computer? - Q. Discuss the advantages of a computer briefly. - Q. What are the disadvantages of a computer? - Q. Differentiate between the work ability of a man and a computer.
+- Q. What does IPO stand for? - Q. What is Input-Process-Output cycle? - Q. Define Input, Process and Output. - Q. Name two input and output devices. - Q. Why is the CPU called the brain of the computer? - Q. Discuss the advantages of a computer briefly. - Q. What are the disadvantages of a computer? - Q. Differentiate between the work ability of a man and a computer.

-After explaining the chapter, let the students do the course book exercises given on pages 14 and 15 of the main course book as Exercise.
-After solving the course book exercises, tell the students to solve Crack The Code activity given on page 15 of the main course book to imbibe problem solving & logical reasoning skills.
+After explaining the chapter, let the students do the course book exercises given on pages 14 to 16 of the main course book as Exercise.
+After solving the course book exercises, tell the students to solve Crack The Code activity given on page 16 of the main course book to imbibe Problem Solving & Logical Reasoning skills.
 Help the students to solve these questions.

-In creative assignment, activities like Let's Explore, Be Creative and Practical Time given on page 16 of the main course book will enhance the ability of the students and serve as art integration and experiential learning activities.
+In creative assignment, activities like Let's Explore, Be Creative and Practical Time given on pages 16 and 17 of the main course book will enhance the ability of the students and serve as Experiential Learning and Art Integration activities.